 - It’s cheaper than a latte (for real, SiteGround’s hosting is so affordable for what you get)

-- Google doesn’t like to include the free versions of websites in their search results.
-If I wanted to get traffic from search, I needed to up my game
+- Google doesn’t tend to include the free versions of websites in their search results

 - You can have ads on your blog (which is an excellent source of passive income)

 - You have the ability to collect email addresses and start an email list

 - You have way more flexibility on adding extra functionality to your blog

 After you have signed up with SiteGround, you will need to install WordPress.
 SiteGround can help you with this (for free) or you can do it yourself.

 If you want to do it yourself, follow these instructions provided by SiteGround.
 Since SiteGround can do it for you in a few minutes, I’d just take that route 🙂

 Step 4: Create Your Website